-What is SQL plan choice regression?
+What is execution plan choice regression?

-SQL Server Database Engine may use different SQL plans to execute the Transact-SQL queries.
+The SQL Server Database Engine may use different execution plans to execute the Transact-SQL queries.
 Query plans depend on the statistics, indexes, and other factors.
 The optimal plan that should be used to execute some Transact-SQL query might be changed over time.
 In some cases, the new plan might not be better than the previous one, and the new plan might cause a performance regression.

 Whenever you notice the plan choice regression, you should find some previous good plan and force it instead of the current one using